-Any business that sells new or used boats, rents out boats or other watercraft, accepts trades on boats, or provides repairs on boats is considered to be a boat dealer.
-Boat dealers need your everyday insurance, such as General Liability, Property Damage Insurance, Workers’ Comp, and Business Interruption Insurance.
-They also need more specific types of “marine policies” such as Title Errors and Omissions, False Pretenses, Truth-In-Lending, Inventory Coverage, Engine Hours and Omissions.
+Any business that sells new or used boats, rents out boats or other watercraft, accepts trades on boats, or provides repairs on boats are all considered to be a boat dealer.
+Boat dealers need your everyday insurance such as General Liability, Property Damage Insurance, Workers’ Comp, and Business Interruption Insurance.
+They also need more specific types of “marine policies” such as: Title Errors and Omissions, False Pretenses, Truth-in-Lending, Inventory Coverage, Engine Hours and Omissions.

 Marine Garage Liability:

 This provides more specific liability coverage than General Liability policies.
 Covers against a loss arising out of bodily injury or property damage that was caused by the insured’s premises, operations, work performed or products.

 Property Damage Insurance:

 Property Damage insurance provides protection against damage (e.g. fire, flooding, natural disaster) to buildings or its contents, including employee tools.
 It also provides liability coverage for when privately owned boats are in the insured’s care (e.g. for repair) and it covers liability for rented out watercraft.
 An extension, Business Interruption insurance, covers the loss of income as a result of the damage.